microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 2. Set up the name, credential, and scan level.
 Then determine into which collection the data source scan's artifacts (assets) will be written.
 Follow the steps to provide the Purview MSI its required access to the data source.
 Test the connection, then proceed.
    ![Configure Scan Details](./assets/configure-scan-details.png)

-3. The next steps depend on the type of data source but typically require you to select the scope of your scan (ie. which locations in the Storage Account need to be scanned), the types of file extensions to be scanned, the scan ruleset to use (we will look at this next), and the freqency of the scan.
+3. The next steps depend on the type of data source but typically require you to select the scope of your scan (ie. which locations in the Storage Account need to be scanned), the types of file extensions to be scanned, the scan rule set to use (we will look at this next), and the frequency of the scan.

 Save and run the scan.
 After a scan is configured, open the Data Source and note the recent scans, each scan has options to trigger the scan manually, edit, or delete it.